 If you're looking for a school that challenges you, involves you in real-world public health issues, and prepares you for leadership positions after graduation, Pitt Public Health may be the right choice for you.
-We have programs in all major fields of public health practice and research, as well as health care administration and genetic counseling.
+With over two dozen degree options, we cover all major fields of public health practice and research, as well as health care administration and genetic counseling.
+So, you're sure to find just the right fit for you.

 Pitt Public Health graduate programs offer both academic and professional degrees from which to choose, depending on the career direction you want to take.